henryhyw/henryhyw.github.io/menu/experience.md

           <li class="title">Web Developer and Data Analyst</li>
           <li class="role">Kiwiview International Limited</li>
           <li class="description">I had the opportunity to work with <a href="https://www.kiwiviewintl.co.nz/uk-en/index.php">Kiwiview Intl.</a>, a New Zealand company that provides educational services for international study and customized travel solutions.
 This company is actually a family endeavor that my parents and I established together from the start.</li>
           <li class="description">I led the design, development, and hosting of their website using HTML, JavaScript, CSS, PHP, and MySQL.
-I also gathered, analyzed, and visualized global study and travel trends using various Python packages.</li>
+I also gathered, analyzed, and visualized global study and travel trends using various Python packages.
+(Details are confidential)</li>
-          <li class="description">(Details are confidential)</li>
           <li class="description">Here is the link to the website I developed: <a href="https://www.kiwiviewintl.co.nz/uk-en/index.php">Kiwiview International Limited</a>.</li>
         </ul>
       </section>